Kine-Technology/kine-protocol/docs/contract overview.md

 ---

-The Controller is the risk management layer of the Kine on-chain protocol.
+The Controller is the risk management layer of the Kine Protocol.
 It determines how much collateral a user is required to maintain, and whether (and by how much) a user can be liquidated.
-Each time a user interacts with a kToken or KUSDMinter, the Controller is asked to approve or deny the transaction.
+Each time a user interacts with a kToken or kUSD minter, the Controller is asked to approve or deny the transaction.

 The Controller maps user balances to prices (via the Price Oracle) to risk weights (called Collateral Factors) to make its determinations.
 Users explicitly list which assets they would like included in their risk scoring, by calling Enter Markets and Exit Market.